emadaldin-baybars/spa-with-pure-js/README.md

 ### 🐳 Running Locally with Docker

-Start the app using Docker Compose:
+Start the app using Docker Compose.

 Build the Nginx Container Image:
 ```